 - Ultimately treating how you approach your work as if you were the one who owned the end outcomes – good AND bad outcomes.

 By completing work from a client-focused standpoint, you ensure you are representing your company well which often leads to additional work from the same client.
 It also leads to earning work with other companies who are involved in the project.
 Earning more work ensures all employees will continue to have jobs even after that specific project ends.

-Approaching work in this manner not only means that there are less injuries and property damage incidents on the job as a whole, but each individual worker also can reap the benefits of additional work.
+Approaching work in this manner not only means that there are fewer injuries and property damage incidents on the job as a whole, but each individual worker also can reap the benefits of additional work.

 Approach your work in a manner that maintains the best interests of your company as well as the client.
 Being client-focused goes a long way in creating a safe and productive workplace which can lead to the company you work for landing more projects that will keep you working.
 Thinking of how your actions impacts others is often a great path to producing work that benefits yourself as well in the long run.

 1. What are some specific actions we can take that maintain the client’s best interests here?